phanumat/Documentation/getting-started/first-smartapp.rst

 Some SmartApps, called *Service Manager SmartApps*, manage the connection of a Cloud-connected or LAN-connected device.

-*Solution Module SmartApps* provide a dashboard-like user interface in the SmartThings mobile application [1]_.
+*Solution Module SmartApps* provide a dashboard-like user interface in the PEA HiVE mobile application [1]_.

 The most common type of a SmartApp is one that monitors the user's devices for certain changes (or simply execute on a defined schedule), and then take certain action ("Turn a light on when motion is detected").
 These SmartApps are called *Event-Handler SmartApps*.